AxiosDeminence/pomodoro-timer/admin/meetings/012821-brainstorm.md

   * Team is expected to present a short slide presentation on what was accomplished the previous week
    * Each team member is expected to attend at least 4 times
   * Presenter role is expected to be rotated amongst team members
-   * Slides will be prepared by Patrick and in compensation, Patrick is allowed to stick with his odd sleep schedule
+   * Slides will be prepared by Patrick and in compensation, Patrick is allowed to continue with his odd sleep schedule
   * A Discussion channel will be created on Slack to organize Discussion attendance among members
    * A spreadsheet/sign-up sheet will be uploaded and members are expected to sign up if they can attend discussion
 * Other Logistic Notes
-  * No other concrete group assignments will be given from now on course staff
+  * From now on, concrete group assignments will be given under the assumption that we're working under our own timeline
   * Responsibility of planning of project approach and design is now largely given to us
 * Commenced preliminary brainstorm of project approach, specs, and overall theme
+  * Features:
+   * Required:
+    * Timer function
+    * Begin/Start or End/Stop
+    * Break sections
+   * Additional (nice to haves):
+    * Customizable time ranges
+    * Audio and Visual Notifications
+    * Task Lists
+    * Sound, Brightness, Lightness settings
+    * User accounts connected to email
+    * Daily summaries
+  * Design:
+   * Minimalistic and Relaxed
+    * Soft colors, attractive fonts
+    * no uneccessary or gaudy embellishments
 ## Plan
-*
+* Research and prepare some more ideas for Sunday's brainstorm
+* Have an idea on what features we truly want implemented considering our given time frame

 ## Decisions
 Final team roles include:
 * Designers
   * Kenneth
-  * Arjun
-  * Ben
-  * Hanjie
+  * Yuefeng
 * Front End
   * Arjun
   * Hemanth